conanmalanaphy/Mars_Rover_Challenge/README.md

 What I would have done differently if i had more time
 1. Better UI - currently very basic grid, i would have liked it to take up the who screen height and visually be more appealing.
 2. The CSV loader could have been done with a drag and drop loader.
+3. On the fly add a new rover in the UI with input boxes